InserirAquiNome/crypto/full_node.md

 Bitcoin server starting
 ```

-when I started the node it was only 50 blocks behind.
+When I started the node it was only 50 blocks behind.
 So it synced very fast.

 Let's check if is everything ok!